puzpuzpuz/questdb.io/docs/deployment/capacity-planning.md

 We have
 [a documentation page](/docs/reference/api/ilp/tcp-receiver/#capacity-planning)
-dedicated to capacity planning for ILP ingestion.
+dedicated to capacity planning for InfluxDB Line Protocol ingestion.

 ### InfluxDB over UDP